-The Four Types of Health Communication
+Types of Health Communication

 Since its inception dating back to ancient society up to the modern day, health communication has integrated itself into multiple areas of our society.
-While the field has many facets, there are in general four types of contemporary health communication: health promotion, patient-provider-family caregiver interactions, health care interventions, and health communication technology.
+While the field has many facets, there are four general types of contemporary health communication: health promotion, patient-provider-family caregiver interactions, health care interventions, and health communication technology.

 Patient-Provider-Family Caregiver Communication: The communications between a patient and his or her health care team and family are an essential part of a patient’s overall health care experience and well-being.
 Effective and empathetic communication between doctors and nurses and their patients have been the subject of recent and growing study, in an effort to improve quality of care and patient outcomes.
 In this area of health communication, interpersonal communication, family communication, and organizational communication and team dynamics play prominent roles.
 When considering this form of communication, health care providers and family caregivers may ask questions such as, “What kinds of interpersonal communication styles are most effective in certain patient situations?
 How can I frame important messages and health care directives in a way that engages patients in their own care?”

 Health Care Interventions: The field of health care interventions combines patient-provider-family caregiver communication and health promotion, in that it entails developing educational content and/or behavior change programming that focuses on changing a specific health care behavior or addressing a specific health care need.
 For example, some health care interventions combine the production of educational pamphlets and online content with group discussions and motivational interviewing sessions between patients and professionals.
 Individuals who work in health care interventions may ask questions such as, “What are the health challenges we are trying to solve, and what gaps in information are bringing about these challenges?
 How can we educate our target demographics and also use communication to support positive change?”